Lord Headley: Life Sketch

 the hajj in 1923.

-He wrote several small booklets about Islam and many articles in
+He wrote several booklets about Islam and numerous articles in

 the monthly Islamic Review, the journal of the Woking Mission.